mgdesaix/WGSassign/README.md

-  --pop_names FILE      Filepath to population names of allele frequency file --ne_obs              Estimate population and individuals effective sample sizes --loo                 Perform leave-one-out cross validation --pop_af_file FILE    Filepath to reference population allele frequencies --get_pop_like        Estimate log likelihood of individual assignment to each reference population --get_assignment_z_score
+  --pop_names FILE      Filepath to population names of allele frequency file --ne_obs              Estimate population and individuals effective sample sizes --loo                 Perform leave-one-out cross validation --loo_downsampled_beagle FILE
+                        Optional Beagle file of downsampled genotype likelihoods to use for LOO assignment.
+(To test accuracy when assigned samples have lower coverage) --pop_af_file FILE    Filepath to reference population allele frequencies --get_pop_like        Estimate log likelihood of individual assignment to each reference population --get_assignment_z_score
                         Calculate z-score for individuals --get_reference_z_score
-                        Calculate z-score for individuals --ind_ad_file FILE    Filepath to individual allele depths --allele_count_threshold INT
+                        Calculate z-score for individuals --ind_ad_file FILE    Filepath to individual allele depths, tab-delimited, .txt or .gz --allele_count_threshold INT
                         Minimum number of loci needed to keep a specific allele count combination --single_read_threshold
                         Use only loci with a single read.
 Helpful for computational efficiency when individuals's sequencing depths vary.
   --ind_start INT       Start analysis at this individual index (0-index: i.e. 0 starts with the 1st individual)
-  --ind_end INT         End analysis at this individual index (0-index: i.e. If you have 10 individuals, 9 is the 10th
+  --ind_end INT         End analysis at this individual index (0-index: i.e. If you have 10 individuals, 9 is the 10th individual)
-                        individual)
   --pop_like FILE       Filepath to population assignment log likelihood file --pop_like_IDs FILE   Filepath to IDs for population assignment log likelihood file --get_em_mix          Estimate mixture proportions with EM algorithm